 Graduate Teaching Assistantships

 CLR teaching assistantships are phenomenal opportunities to gain real-world experience in the fields of management, IT, customer service, communication, and student support, so we look forward to hearing from you if you are motivated enough to work hard and are coming to the table with the right skill set!

 Applicants also must be in their first or second trimester and able to make a minimum commitment of four trimesters to the job, unless otherwise specified, as each line entails substantial paid training time.
-The Peer Tutoring Coordinator’s position includes oversight and training of other student staff.

 The following position is available: